How to Find the Best Low Oxalate Protein Powder

 - Egg white protein powder: Egg whites are low in oxalates.
 They are also low in purines, which can contribute to the formation of certain types of kidney stones, specifically uric acid stones.

-- Collagen protein powder: Collagen is also low in oxalates and purines.
+- Collagen protein powder: Collagen is low in oxalates and purines.

-In case you were wondering, most protein powders contain moderate amounts of oxalates, but soy and nut-based protein powders tend to be higher in oxalates, so they should be limited or avoided by those prone to developing kidney stones.
+Soy and nut-based protein powders, however, tend to be high in oxalates, so they should be limited or avoided by those prone to developing kidney stones.

-It is also important to note that added ingredients can contribute to oxalate levels in protein powders.
+It is also important to note that added ingredients can contribute to oxalate levels in protein powder.

 Cocoa and peanuts, for example, are high oxalate ingredients to look out for.